stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ADC $00   ; Add value at address $0000 to the Accumulator.
 ```

-After this code runs, the value in the Accumulator is `$01` and the Carry flag is set; we are missing that 9th carry bit in the result.
+After this code runs, the value in the Accumulator is `$01` and the Carry flag is set.
+We are missing the 9th carry bit in the result.
 Instead we have to perform the calculation using 16-bit unsigned values:

 ```asm6502
 ; $00FE + $0003 (254 + 3 in decimal)